Get Certified.

 Course Content

-- The emergency scene
+- The Professional Responder

 - Assessment

-- Airway and ventilation
+- Airway management and respiratory emergencies

 - Circulatory emergencies